Graph subshifts: Graphs

-\paragraph{Pointed graphs modulo.} The goal of this twists is to work with the set of graphs that is a compact space.
-Indeed, consider a graph $G$, a vertex $x\in V(G)$, and $D=G^r_x$ the disk of radius $r$ around $x$, \ie the subgraph of $G$ induced by the $r$-neighbors of $x$ in $G$.
-Now forgetting about $G$, this $D$ is one amongst the many possible disks of radius $r$ that can appear in $\mathcal{G}$.
+{\em Pointed graphs modulo.} The goal of this paragraph is to define a set of graphs that is a compact space.
+Indeed, consider a graph $G$, a vertex $p\in V(G)$, and $D=G^r_p$ the disk of radius $r$ around $p$, \ie the subgraph of $G$ induced by the $r$-neighbors of $x$ in $G$.
+Now forgetting about $G$, this $D$ is one amongst the many possible disks of radius $r$ that can appear in $\G$.
 In order for the set of graphs to form a compact space, one requirement is that the set of disks of radius $r$ be finite.
-Morally this is the case, since the degree is bounded by $|\pi|$.
-Vertex names $x,y,z$ jeopardize this however; we must get rid of them.
-Thus, \begin{itemize} \item Graphs are endowed with a privileged pointed vertex $p$ playing the role of an origin. \item These pointed graphs are considered modulo isomorphism, so that only the relative positions of vertices matter. \end{itemize} The set of all pointed graphs modulo is denoted $\mathcal{X}_{\Sigma,\pi}$, or simply $\mathcal{X}$.
+Morally this is the case, since the degree is bounded by $|\pi|$, but vertex names $x,y,z$ jeopardize this; we must get rid of them.
+Thus, \begin{itemize} \item Graphs are endowed with a privileged pointed vertex $p$ playing the role of an origin (in particular, there is no empty graph). \item These pointed graphs $(G,p)$ are then considered modulo isomorphism.
+Notice that isomorphism rename the pointer in the same way as they rename the vertex upon which it points, i.e. $R:(G,p)\mapsto(RG,R(p))$.
+Thus the relative position of the other vertices w.r.t to the pointer is unchanged. \end{itemize} Pointed graphs modulo are denoted $X, Y\ldots$.
+The set of all pointed (finite and infinite) graphs modulo is denoted $\X_{\Sigma,\pi}$, or simply $\X$.
 Given a graph non-modulo $G$, and a vertex $p\in V(G)$, we write $X((G,p))$ for the corresponding pointed graph modulo.
-Additionally the {set of disks of radius $r$} with states $\Sigma$ and ports $\pi$ is written ${\X}^r$.

-\paragraph{Paths and vertices.} Over graphs modulo isomorphism without pointer, vertices no longer have a unique identifier, which makes designating a vertex a daunting task.
+Additionally the {set of disks of radius $r$} with states $\Sigma$ and ports $\pi$ is written $\X_{\Sigma,\pi}^r$, or simply ${\X}^r$. \\ {\em Paths and vertices.} Over graphs modulo isomorphism without pointer, vertices no longer have a unique identifier, which makes designating a vertex a daunting task.
 Fortunately, our graphs are pointed, so that any vertex $\hat{u}$ can always be designated by some sequence of ports $u$ that leads to it, starting from the origin.
-Given a pointed graph modulo $X$, its set of paths, starting from the origin, forms a subset $L(X)$ of $\Pi^*$ with $\Pi=\pi^2$.
+Given a pointed graph modulo $X$, its set of finite paths, starting from the origin, forms a subset $\L(X)$ of $\Pi^*$ with $\Pi=\pi^2$.
 Whenever two paths $u$ and $v$ lead to the same vertex, we write $u\equiv_X v$.
 Thus vertex $\hat{u}$ is really the $\equiv_X$-equivalence class of $u$, hence the hat notation.
 The set of these equivalence classes, a.k.a vertices, is denoted $V(X)$.
-Notice that, starting from origin, following path $v=(ab)\cdots(cd)$ and then path $\ov{v}=(dc)\cdots(ba)$, leads back to the vertex at the origin, namely $\hat{\varepsilon}$.
+Notice that, starting from origin, following path $v=(ab)\cdots(cd)$ and then path $\ov{v}=(dc)\cdots(ba)$, leads back to the vertex at the origin, namely $\hat{\varepsilon}$, where $\varepsilon$ denotes the empty path.